5 steps to a better cyber security plan

 - Conduct an awareness and training program for all users.

 Educate your users.
 Publish an “Acceptable Use Policy.”
 Train users on safe email and browsing practices and how to recognize social engineering scams.
 Teach them how to create a complex, easily remembered password.
-Investing in user awareness will not cost much compared with other components of your cybersecurity program, but the return on investment can be substantial.
+Investing in user awareness will not cost much compared with other components of your cyber security plan, but the return on investment can be substantial.

 - Continuously monitor information assets.